-- 1 pound butternut squash, peeled, seeds removed, and cubed
+- 1 pound (454 grams) butternut squash, peeled, seeds removed and cubed

 - salt and pepper, to taste

-- Spread cubed butternut squash onto the prepared pan and drizzle oil and season with salt and pepper to taste.
-Roast in oven for 20 minutes or until it’s reached the desired softness.
+- Heat oven to 400°F (205°C).
+Place a silicone baking mat or parchment paper onto a large baking sheet.
+Spread cubed butternut squash onto the prepared pan and drizzle oil and season with salt and pepper to taste.
+Roast in the oven for 20 minutes or until desired softness is reached.

-- In a large (12-inch) pan set over medium-high heat, place rotini pasta in with 3 cups of water or enough to cover the entire pasta.
+- In a large 12 inch (30.5 cm) skillet set over medium-high heat, place rotini pasta in with 3 cups of water or enough to cover the entire pasta.
 Allow pasta to cook for 10 minutes.
 No boiling is required.

-- Meanwhile, in a separate large pan over medium-high heat, melt butter and continue to cook until it becomes brown in color, about 5-8 minutes after it has completely melted.
+- Meanwhile, in a separate large skillet over medium-high heat, melt butter and continue to cook until it becomes brown in color, about 5-8 minutes.

 - Once butter has browned, quickly add heavy cream; stir.
 Stir in sage and allow it to simmer for 2 minutes.
 Add cheese and stir until just combined.